-The subject is from the New Testament (John 5).
-The pool of Bethesda in Jerusalem was periodically visited by an angel, and whoever first stepped into the water after this visit would be cured of illness.
-Christ visited the pool and a sick man complained to him that he was never able to get to the pool first.
-When Christ said to him, 'Rise, take up thy bed, and walk', the man was miraculously cured.
+The pool of Bethesda in Jerusalem was periodically visited by an angel, and whoever first touched its water after this would be cured of illness.
+Christ went to the pool and heard a sick man complain that someone always stepped into the water before him.

-The painting was made for the church belonging to the hospital of the Caridad (Charity) in Seville.
-The Caridad was a charitable brotherhood dedicated to helping the poor and sick of the city.
-Murillo was himself a member of the brotherhood.
+This picture was part of a series of six large paintings Murillo made for the church of the Hospital de la Caridad in Seville.
+The Caridad was a charitable brotherhood dedicated to helping the poor and sick; Murillo himself was a member.

 Painted between 1667 and 1670, when the artist’s work was in high demand, the series was among the most important commissions that Murillo undertook for the city.
 It promotes six of the seven acts of charity described in the Gospel of Matthew: helping the sick, feeding the hungry, replenishing the thirsty, dressing the naked, sheltering the homeless, and visiting prisoners.
 The seventh act, burying the dead, is represented by a sculpture of Christ’s entombment which forms part of the church’s high altar and remains there today.